kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Leaving Taris

 - *Party: Remove Zaalbar and T3, add Bastila*
-- Move with Bastila (and Burst of Speed) to Lower City Elevator and open door
+- As Bastila (with Burst of Speed), run to Lower City Elevator and open door
 - *Party: Remove Bastila*
+  - There are too many Vulkars in Lower City for party members to follow consistently
 - Enter the Lower City, then enter Javyar's Cantina
 - Talk to Canderous: 2, 1
   - *Party: Add T3 when prompted*
 - Cool cutscenes
-- Take door on right and door immediately on left
+- In Davik's Estate, take door on right and door immediately on left
-- Once in room with guards, switch to T3
+- Once in room with guards, swap to T3
-- Hack security terminal with T3: 1,2,2,4,3 (-8; 0 Spikes)
+- As T3, hack security terminal: 1,2,2,4,3 (-8; 0 Spikes)
+  - This must be done as T3 or you won't have enough spikes
 - Switch back to MC and enter the hangar
 - Calo/Davik fight:
   - This fight ends if we get Calo to <50% Vitality
+  - Pause to setup the fight
   - MC: Frag Grenade x2 on Calo
   - T3: Shield Disruptor x3 on Calo
+    - He will only use 2 unless Canderous misses both Power Blasts and Calo saves vs. at least one Frag
   - Canderous: Power Blast x2 on Calo
     - If you have extra Frags, have Canderous throw them before his Power Blasts
-  - This fight has a roughly 50-50 chance of being 2 or 3 rounds
+  - Unpause and let the fight play out; it's about a 50-50 chance of being 2 or 3 rounds
-- Loot Davik's corpse for mad credits
+- Loot Davik's corpse for stuff to sell
-- *Equip MC: Clothes or Nothing*
 - Board the Ebon Hawk
 - Watch cool cutscenes
 - Destroy the Sith fighters